Karandra/Things-about-Karandra/things_kerber_hates.md

  - Nexus' file versioning system.
  - Typing on smartphone keyboard.
  - wandbox.org
- - When the wind is in his face half the way to work.
+ - When the wind is in her face half the way to work.
- - When the mouse pointer doesn't stop when he moves it to the edge of the monitor it's currently on.
+ - When the mouse pointer doesn't stop when she moves it to the edge of the monitor it's currently on.
  - Password popups (UAC).
  - "Fixed it" messages with no solution provided.
  - hCaptcha.